hphelion/documentation/moonshot/manage.md

 * [HP Cloud OS for Moonshot Operational Dashboard Help](/cloudos/moonshot/manage/operational-dashboard/) &mdash; This document is a copy of the Help that's available in the HP Cloud OS for Moonshot Operational Dashboard.

 * [HP Cloud OS for Moonshot Administration Dashboard Help](/cloudos/moonshot/manage/administration-dashboard/) &mdash; This document is a copy of the Help that's available in the HP Cloud OS for Moonshot Administration Dashboard.

+* [HP Cloud OS for Moonshot Image Builder](/cloudos/moonshot/manage/image-builder/) &mdash; This document shows you how to use Disk Image Builder to create images for the HP Cloud OS for Moonshot.